taktik/odoo-docker-images/rsync/readme.md

 - DAYS_TO_KEEP_MONTHLY
 The number of days to keep "monthly" copied files (-monthly in the name).
 Default is 365.
 The number of days to keep the .dump files (that are not weekly nor monthly).
 Default is 30.
-- SUMMARY_MAIL_TO
-If set, a summary mail will be sent every day to the address(es) specified.
-You can specify multiple addresses by separating them with a comma (or a semicolon).
-- SUMMARY_MAIL_HOUR
-If SUMMARY_MAIL_TO is set, you can also specify the hour at which the mail will be sent.

 ## RSA Keys